Our two-stage proposals for solving the price and availability of housing nationally

 The anticipated effect of this new house marketing solution would be to increase house sales turnover across the nation, reduce the amount of abortive work experienced by present-day selling agents and in so doing, increase the actual fee income potential for all licensed agents acting for buyers.
 This method would breathe new life into what are currently, moribund housing markets in most localities around the country.

-AND The $64,000 Question is:
+AND The really crucial question is:

 HOW can this solution bring house prices down in your area?